openstor/console/README.md

 ```

-## Connect Console to a Minio using TLS and a self-signed certificate
+## Connect Console to a OpenStor using TLS and a self-signed certificate

-Copy the MinIO `ca.crt` under `~/.console/certs/CAs`, then:
+Copy the OpenStor `ca.crt` under `~/.console/certs/CAs`, then:

 ```sh
 export CONSOLE_MINIO_SERVER=https://localhost:9000